Take Part

 Our visit will take approximately two hours.
 Sometimes the visit will be longer, sometimes it will be shorter, but we will work around your schedule to accommodate your needs.
 If you’ve had enough of answering questions at any point, we can stop the visit.
 There are no right or wrong answers - we want to learn from your experiences.

-Meet our friendly research team!
+Meet our research team!

 King’s College London